-The Audi Q2 is a small SUV with a smart interior, plenty of optional high-tech touches and a raised driving position, but its rear seats aren’t particularly comfy and it looks pricey versus alternatives in its higher trims
+The Audi Q2 is a small SUV with a smart interior and a raised driving position, but its back seats aren’t particularly comfy and high-spec models are quite pricey.

 The Audi Q2’s designed to give you the feel-good factor of an Audi A3, but with a higher driving position and the extra feeling of security that comes with it

 So, the Audi Q2 isn’t the largest small SUV by any stretch, but this does make it feel right at home in town.
 There are a few large blind spots to contend with, but the Q2’s light steering helps you manoeuvre through tight spaces and the fairly soft suspension keeps things comfy over potholes.
 You’ll be having more fun on a twisty road in a BMW X2, but the Audi Q2 makes a relaxing, quiet motorway cruiser.

 If that sounds like your sort of driving, pick an Audi Q2 with a diesel engine.
 Or, if you spend more time in town, go for one of the petrol engines.
 The standard manual gearbox is a doddle to use, but you’ll want to try out the optional automatic if you spend a lot of time in traffic.

 You can get the more powerful Audi Q2s with four-wheel drive, but it’s not worth the drop in fuel economy or increase in price because a good set of winter tyres will be just as helpful when the roads get slippery.

 So then, the Audi Q2 is more than just a pretty face.
 It might not be great off-road, but it makes a good choice if you’re looking for a desirable, stylish SUV with a posh cabin that’s easy to live with.

 If that’s you, make sure you check out our deals page for the very best prices.

 The Audi Q2 has loads of room up front and a practical, square-shaped boot but the back seats are tight for six-footers.